sane-being/odin-flight-booker/README.md

-# README
+# Flight Booker

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version

-* System dependencies
+This is a practice project, as instructed on The Odin Project, built with Ruby on Rails, designed to simulate a simple flight booking system.

+## Project Description

+The Flight Booker application allows users to:

+* View available flights based on departure and arrival airports and date.
+* Select a flight and book tickets for passengers.
+* Manage passenger information during booking.

+This project is intended for educational purposes, focusing on practicing fundamental Rails concepts such as:

-* Configuration
+* Model-View-Controller (MVC) architecture.

-* Database creation

-* Database initialization
+* Database interactions using ActiveRecord.

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Form handling and data validation.
+* Routing and RESTful resources.
+* Basic view templating with ERB.

-* ...
+* Associations between models.